 Thus, the stoichiometric water requirement for electrolytic hydrogen per unit mass of hydrogen is double that for steam methane reforming.
 However, it should be noted that the actual raw water requirements for both steam methane reforming and electrolysis are higher than the aforementioned theoretical minimums, in large measure due to water purity requirements.
 Because input water streams require low concentrations of dissolved solids, any 'raw' water is processed to the required purity.
-Such purification results in some water being rejected.89 The amount of rejected water depends on the purity of the input water.
+Such purification results in some water being rejected.90 The amount of rejected water depends on the purity of the input water.
 Consequently, a significant part of the variation in water withdrawal for steam methane reforming and electrolysis is due to the varying purity of the input water.
-The addition of carbon capture and sequestration - essential for "blue" hydrogen site will, among other things, generally increase water requirements.
+The addition of carbon capture and sequestration - essential for "blue" hydrogen - increases water use significantly.
+Thus, converting a grey hydrogen site to a blue hydrogen site will, among other things, generally increase water requirements.
 This makes water requirements for green and blue hydrogen generally comparable.